 The County will covenant pursuant to a Continuing Disclosure Agreement (the "Continuing Disclosure Agreement") to provide certain financial information and operating data relating to the County by not later than March 30 of each calendar year, commencing with the report for fiscal year 2020-21 (ending June 30, 2021) with respect to the 2021 Bonds (the "Annual Report"), and to provide notices of the occurrence of certain enumerated events (the "Listed Events"), not in excess of ten business days after the occurrence of a Listed Event.
 The Annual Report and the notices of Listed Events will be filed by the County with the Municipal Securities Rulemaking Board (the "MSRB") or any other entity designated or authorized by the Securities and Exchange Commission (the "SEC") to receive such reports.
 Until otherwise designated by the MSRB or the SEC, filings with the MSRB will be made through the Electronic Municipal Market Access ("EMMA") website of the MSRB, currently located at http://emma.msrb.org.
-Except as described under "CONTINUING DISCLOSURE," as of the date hereof, the County has never failed to comply in any material respect with any previous undertakings with regard to the provision of Annual Reports or notices of Listed Events as required by Rule 15c2-12 adopted by the SEC under the Securities Exchange Act of 1934, as the same may be amended from time to time (the "Rule").
 See "CONTINUING DISCLOSURE" herein and APPENDIX F - "PROPOSED FORM OF CONTINUING DISCLOSURE AGREEMENT" hereto.